 - Heat about 1-2" of oil in a deep pot on high heat until the oil is hot.

 - Fry the egg rolls until the egg roll wrappers are crisp.
 Depending on the heat of the oil, this will take just a few minutes.
 Roll the egg rolls over half-way through to cook both sides.

 - Remove egg rolls to a paper towel lined plate.
-Serve hot or cold.
+Serve hot or cold with caramel sauce.